sedelmeyer/cc-pyscript/docs/tutorial.rst

 Managing environment variables with the ``.env`` file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you generate a new ``cc-pydata`` project using this template, by default you will be provided with a ``.env`` file in which you can set environment variables specific to your project.
+When you generate a new ``cc-pyscript`` project using this template, by default you will be provided with a ``.env`` file in which you can set environment variables specific to your project.

 * This ``.env`` file can be used for setting secret keys, credentials, or filepaths you need for your project, but would like to keep secret.
 * By default, the ``.gitignore`` for this project is set to ignore the ``.env`` file.